 I need help teaching the congregation about leadership.
 Could you provide some scriptures, format, and or an outline about how to do this?
 Thank you.

-Leaders Are Models.
-But that is not Jesus’ idea of leadership!
-Jesus is not primarily interested in what a spiritual leader does.
-He is more interested in the character of the man or woman.
+But Jesus and the apostles are not primarily interested in what a spiritual leader does.
+They are more interested in the character of the man or woman.
 Why?
 Because leaders are to set an example of acceptable conduct for others to follow.
 Leaders stand in the place of Jesus as spiritual shepherds.
-Jesus is more interested in a man’s heart than in all of his activities (1 Sam.
-15:22; Hosea 6:6; Matt.
-9:13; Matt.
-15:17-20).
+Jesus is more interested in a man’s heart than in all of his activities (1 Samuel 15:22; Hosea 6:6; Matthew 9:13; Matthew 15:17-20).

 How many Christians want to be like their pastor?
 How many of us consider our leaders to be godly men?
 Men who love Jesus with all their heart and are actively seeking to know Him?
 If this is you, then you are probably a godly model that others are willing to follow.
 When we talk about leadership, we must ask what kind of person does God wants as a leader in the church?
 Jesus answered this question when He said,

 It is enough for the disciple that he become as his teacher . . .
-(NASB) Matt.
-10:25
+Matthew 10:25 (NASB)

 This is where any discussion about leadership should start.
 It should start with being like Jesus!
 Jesus told His disciples that their desire should be to become like Himself.
 That should also be our goal.
 But Jesus is not around so that we can watch Him.
 He is not present for us to see and hear.
 He is not around for us to imitate or mimic.
 So He gave us human leaders to watch, see, and hear.
 But how do we know which ones to follow?
 The Holy Spirit has given us the answer in the book of Hebrews when He says,